 - Place the flour, sugar, baking soda and salt in a large mixing bowl, and stir all solid ingredients thoroughly;

-- Heat the 250 mL of butter until melted.
-Mix in buttermilk.
-Add to the solid ingredients in the mixing bowl and stir together to form the dough.
+- Melt the butter, and mix in with the buttermilk.
+Add the buttermilk – butter liquid to the solid ingredients in the mixing bowl and stir together to form the dough.
 Once the yeast in Step 1 is proofed, add it to the mixing bowl as well;

 - As the dough thickens, mix with a wooden spoon.
 This part can be done in a mixer with a dough hook.
 Once the dough mixture is thick enough to pull away from the sides of the mixing bowl, empty it onto a floured board;

 - Kneading: Knead until the bread dough is well mixed.
-Click is you need tips on kneading the dough.
+Click if you need tips on kneading the dough.
 This may take 10 to 12 minutes;

 - First Rising: Wash and butter the large mixing bowl, and roll the dough around in the buttered mixing bowl.
 Set it aside to rise.
 We put the bread dough into our large sink, in which there is a small layer of very warm water to keep the dough both warm and in moist air while rising.
 The sink gets covered by the mixing board we used to knead the dough;